jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Linux-Troubleshooting/Fault-Class/SSH-login-error-Host-key-verification-failed.md

 **Problem Description:**

-When logging in to the virtual machine of Linux system by using ssh, an error information similar to the following is displayed, causing the connection to fail.
+When logging in to the Virtual Machines of Linux system by using ssh, an error information similar to the following is displayed, causing the connection to fail.

  Error message of Linux connection: